 This year we will hold our Annual Meeting with the Société Française d’Ecologie from 9 – 12 December in Lille, France.
-It will be an exciting opportunity to network with your European counterparts.
+ABSTRACT SUBMISSION DEADLINE 15 SEPTEMBER.

 Subscribe to our blog for the latest policy updates relating to ecology.
 We focus on UK and EU legislation, ecological research, and equality and diversity, and advertise opportunities to respond to consultations or join government committees.

 A range of individuals came together at a Parliamentary and Scientific Committee discussion meeting last week to assess the current status of A-levels, and whether they are fit for purpose.
 Speakers included Ofqual, CaSE, and UK Deans of Science.